brianwarner/facade/README.md

 author or committer email, and by author or committer date.
 The default is author email and committer date, but you can change it up on the configuration page.
 You'll need to run facade-worker.py at least once to see the changes.

+### I think I found a problem

+It's entirely possible.
+The most likely symptom is that facade-worker.py appears to run forever.
+If this happens, you'll need to run utilities/reset-status.py.
+I also recommend you set logging to "Debug" and run facade-worker.py at least once from the terminal.
+This will give you a lot more info about what went wrong.

+Here are a few known situations where Facade doesn't do so well:

+1. A git repo requires authentication. facade-worker.py will just wait for a username and password.
+I have not yet found a workaround to bypass this, besides running the script manually.

+2. A git pull results in a merge.
+Again, facade-worker.py will just wait for you to enter a merge commit message.
+I have not found a fix for this yet either.

+3. Wonky characters and mangled fields in the commit message.
+Every time I think I've handled all possible forms of brokenness, someone shows up with an apostrophe in their email address or some weird unicode character as their @, or whatever.
+Please file an issue when you find an unhandled corner case, so I can address it.

 I hope this is helpful to you.
 Apologies in advance for inconsistent coding styles or cumbersome logic.
 Contributions and fixes are welcomed!